 Communicating EU Regional Policy

-Moreover, public funds have to be managed in the most transparent way in order to be open for public scrutiny.
-Therefore Member States have to inform about available investment opportunities and programmes, and to publish information about projects and beneficiaries.
+Moreover, public funds must be managed in the most transparent way in order to be open for public scrutiny.
+Member States must therefore provide regular and complete information about available investment opportunities and programmes, and they must publish information about projects and beneficiaries.

 - Carrying out one major annual information activity;

 - Publishing the list of operations (projects & beneficiaries), (to be updated every six months).

 - Setting up billboards and permanent plaques on infrastructure project sites with a public contribution amounting to more than € 500 000.

 - These shall include the EU flag, as well as references to the EU and the relevant fund(s).

 - Beneficiaries with an existing website must acknowledge the EU support received on this website.